Five ways to help reduce your digital carbon footprint

 Play your games and apps offline

 Similar to streaming your music, streaming or playing video games online uses more energy than playing them offline.
-If you’re happy to spend some of your gaming time solo, play offline on your console or tablet.
+If you’re happy to spend some of your gaming time solo, play offline when it's possible on your console or tablet.
 It’s still fun, and you can catch up with your teammates next time you’re all online together.